Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 };
 ```

-## Throwing exceptions from WebIDL methods, getters, and setters
+## Throwing exceptions from Web IDL methods, getters, and setters

-WebIDL methods, getters, and setters that are [explicitly marked as
+Web IDL methods, getters, and setters that are [explicitly marked as
 allowed to throw](#throws-getterthrows-setterthrows) have an `ErrorResult&` argument as their
 last argument.
 To throw an exception, simply call `Throw()` on the
 `ErrorResult&` and return from your C++ back into the binding code.